Summer Activity for Our New Year 7 Students 2024-2025

 Art

-Research famous artists who would have been painting during Darwin lifetime (1809 to 1882), e.g. Moet, Van Gogh, Degas etc. Choose one and using their style create a portrait of Charles Darwin.
+Research famous artists who would have been painting during Darwin's lifetime (1809 to 1882), e.g. Moet, Van Gogh, Degas etc. Choose one and using their style create a portrait of Charles Darwin.

 -----Return to top-----